 Responsible for control of pedestrian and vehicle traffic in the surrounding area as required.
-Also responsible for performing dispatch duties during Physical Plant non-operating hours.
+Also responsible for performing dispatch duties during Facilities Management non-operating hours.

 Responsible for logging entry and exit per employee communication during work in restricted access spaces.

 Primary emergency response/rescue agency according to a Memorandum of Understanding, Confined Space: Rescue and Emergency Medical Service with the City of Cedar Falls, Department of Public Safety, Fire Division.
 (See Exhibits)